Welcome to Plant Week: Our guide to all things indoor plants, including tips for beginners, advice on care, and tons of plant-spo.

 A garden is by its very nature a dirty place.
 There is soil, compost, debris and plant detritus (or debris).
 That may suggest that cleaning your hand tools is unnecessary since they will just get dirty again, but this argument can be used for dirty dishes, sheets and exercise clothing as well — and it's safe to say that we all routinely clean those.

 Cleaning and sanitizing garden tools serves two important purposes.
 The first is to prevent the spread of disease, especially when you are pruning infected shrubs and trees.
 The second is to keep your tools in good working condition for longer.
 Tools that have been cared for last longer and perform better than rusty or broken tools.

 Spreading Disease Among Plants

-When you look at your garden tools, you can see the dirt on them, but there may also be more dangerous pathogens on those hand tools that you can't spot visually, including bacteria, fungi and even small insect pests.
-Once garden tools are exposed to infected plants or soil, they can spread the bacterial, fungal or insect infestations throughout the garden if they aren't properly cleaned.
+When you look at your garden tools, you can see the dirt on them, but there may also be more dangerous pathogens on those hand tools that you can't spot visually, including bacteria, fungi, viruses, and even small insect pests.
+Once garden tools are exposed to infected plants or soil, they can spread the bacterial, fungal, viral, or insect infestations throughout the garden if they aren't properly cleaned.